 As you’ll learn by taking an MYOB online course, your planning should be cautious, meaning that you should try to overestimate your tax liability to take account of any errors or issues.
 It’s better to put more aside from what you don’t need rather than getting a bigger bill than you anticipated and being unable to pay it.

 Learn to Take Care of Your Accounts Flexibly and Affordably

-As you can see, there’s quite a bit that you need to be aware of to stay on top of your tax return obligations, but the good news is that it’s possible to take an online MYOB course at your own pace from OCA.
-Our Advanced Certificate in MYOB will equip you with everything you need to know to manage your business accounts effectively.
+As you can see, there's quite a bit that you need to be aware of to stay on top of your tax return obligations, but the good news is that it’s possible to take an online MYOB course at your own pace from OCA.
+Our Advanced course in MYOB will equip you with everything you need to know to manage your business accounts effectively.

 This industry-recognised qualification offers 40 Continuous Professional Development (CPD) points.
 What’s more, this MYOB online course can be paid for in manageable instalments, making it accessible to everyone.